Hennessey Performance Engineering: Hennessey Venom F5

 The Hennessey Venom F5, successor to the Venom GT, was unveiled at the SEMA Show in Las Vegas, Nevada, on November 1, 2017, with high expectations of its intended world-beating speed record, having a projected 2.0 second 0-60 mph acceleration time and 301 mph top speed.

 The Venom F5 features a bespoke proprietary 6.6-liter twin-turbocharged V8 engine, making this the company's first in-house engine.
 It is rated at 1817 hp and 1193 lbft of torque.
 Pennzoil and Shell are partners with Hennessey for the project to help reach the 300 mph top speed mark.
 The top speed is claimed to be 301 mph through a V-MAX speed-tracking system.
 Hennessey predicts the car can accelerate from 0-300 km/h in a time of under 10 seconds and 0-400 km/h in a time of under 20 seconds.
 Only 24 will be built with each car costing US$1.6 million.

+Hennessey Blackbird

+The Hennessey Blackbird, the successor to the Hennessey Venom F5, was announced on August 3, 2026, with design cues that parallel with the aerospace elements found on the SR-71 Blackbird and the Bell X-1 aircraft.